quantopian/zipline/_sources/bundles.rst.txt

 Quandl WIKI Bundle
 ``````````````````

-By default zipline comes with the ``quandl`` data bundle which uses quandl's
-`WIKI dataset <https://www.quandl.com/data/WIKI>`_.
-The quandl data bundle
+By default zipline comes with the ``quantopian-quandl`` data bundle which uses quandl's `WIKI dataset <https://www.quandl.com/data/WIKI>`_.
-includes daily pricing data, splits, cash dividends, and asset metadata.
-To
+The quandl data bundle includes daily pricing data, splits, cash dividends, and asset metadata.
-ingest the ``quandl`` data bundle we recommend creating an account on quandl.com
-to get an API key to be able to make more API requests per day.
-Once we have an
-API key we may run:
+Quantopian has ingested the data from quandl and rebundled it to make ingestion much faster.
+To ingest the ``quantopian-quandl`` data bundle, run either of the following commands:

 .. code-block:: bash

-   $ QUANDL_API_KEY=<api-key> zipline ingest -b quandl
+   $ zipline ingest -b quantopian-quandl

-though we may still run ``ingest`` as an anonymous quandl user (with no API
-key).
-We may also set the ``QUANDL_DOWNLOAD_ATTEMPTS`` environment variable to
-an integer which is the number of attempts that should be made to download data
-from quandl's servers.
-By default ``QUANDL_DOWNLOAD_ATTEMPTS`` will be 5, meaning
-that we will retry each attempt 5 times.
+   $ zipline ingest

+Either command should only take a few seconds to download the data.

 .. note::

-   ``QUANDL_DOWNLOAD_ATTEMPTS`` is not the total number of allowed failures,
-   just the number of allowed failures per request.
-The quandl loader will make
-   one request per 100 equities for the metadata followed by one request per
-   equity.
+   Quandl has discontinued this dataset.
+   The dataset is no longer updating, but is reasonable for trying out Zipline without setting up your own dataset.

 Writing a New Bundle
 ~~~~~~~~~~~~~~~~~~~~